microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 * There is no explicit pointer arithmetic.
 All addressing is implicitly done using the `.` pointer, or indexing an array in the struct T.
 * The comparison operators == and != are not supported for buffer pointers.

 Most of these restrictions are there for safety.
 They minimize the possibility of getting an invalid pointer.
-If the Get() method is used on a null pointer, the behaviour is undefined.
+If the Get() method is used on a null or an invalid pointer, the behaviour is undefined.

 When used as a member in a buffer, vk::BufferPointer can be used to pass physical buffer addresses into a shader, and address and access buffer space with logical addressing, which allows tools such as spirv-opt, spirv-reflect and renderdoc to be able to better work with these shaders.